 - A copy of the applicant’s driver license or local ID is required.
-If the minor applicant does not have such ID, a copy of one of the parents’ ID is required.
+If the minor applicant does not have such an ID, a copy of one of the parents’ ID is required.

-- Based on your profession (for example, media professionals and religious workers, etc), you may also need to provide a letter from your employer to state that you will be on vacation and will not performing any business related activities during your China trip.
+- Based on your profession (for example, media professionals and religious workers, etc), you may also need to provide a letter from your employer to state that you will be on vacation and will not performing any business-related activities during your China trip.

 - Please make sure to include a copy of the first page (photo page) of your passport.

 - If you have visited China before, please also include a copy of the most recent visa.
-If your name on the current passport differs from that on the previous one, you must provide an official document of name change.
+If your name on the current passport differs from that on the previous one, you must provide an official document of the name change.